-Due to the fact that the contour features are contained in the interior of the object, and in this case it is very difficult to create a lighting setup in such way that the image of the object to contain the complete internal contours.
-AdeptSight allow the user to generate the object model using open contours, and also the user has the possibility to edit (remove/add) parts of the contours which are of interest.
+Due to the fact that the contour features are contained inside the object it is in this case very difficult to create a lighting setup in such a way that the image of the object contains the complete internal contours.
+Adept-Sight allows the user to generate the object model using open contours, and also gives the possibility to edit (remove/add) parts of the contours which are of interest.

-In Fig. 5 is presented the interface for model editing.
-The system, based on the contrast threshold, and the outline and detail levels detect the contours and proposes the user a set of contours for model building.
+In Figure 5 the interface for model editing is presented.
+The system, based on the contrast threshold, and the outline and detail levels detects the contours and proposes the user a set of contours for model building.
 The outline level provides a coarser level of contours than the detail level.
-The location process uses outline level contours to rapidly identify and roughly locate potential instances of the object, then, the location process uses the detail level contours to confirm the identification of an object instance and refine its location within image.
+The location process uses outline level contours to rapidly identify and roughly locate potential instances of the object and then, the location process uses the detail level contours to confirm the identification of an object instance and refine its location within image.

-The user can modify the selected contours by deleting/adding contours, or select only parts of the proposed contours (Adept, 2001, Adept, 2007).
-In the Fig. 5 the red line is selected for deletion, the blue contours are marked as deleted (will not be used for model building) and the green contours are valid contours.
+The user can modify the selected contours by deleting/adding contours, or select only parts of the proposed contours [1], [2].
+In Figure 5 the red line is selected for deletion, the blue contours are marked as deleted (will not be used for model building) and the green contours are valid contours.
 After all contours have been selected, the model can be build and used for recognition.